We've all heard the stories about the legendary 5:2 diet.

 In short, the 5:2 Diet is a part-time diet.
-It means that you can eat normally for 5 days of the week, and fast for just 2.
+It means that you can eat normally for five days of the week, and fast for just two.
 As you can imagine, this has huge appeal for many people who don’t like the idea of being on a diet full time and not being able to enjoy a good feed from time to time.

-On your 2 fasting days, you can only eat 500 calories per day of your recommended 2000.
-Because of the very low intake of calories on these 2 days, it’s recommended that you spread them out, rather than do them consecutively.
+On your two fasting days, you can only eat 500 calories per day of your recommended 2000.
+Because of the very low intake of calories on these two days, it’s recommended that you spread them out, rather than do them consecutively.

-The diet works by limiting your calorie intake to just 25% of your usual intake, but only for 2 days of the week, which still delivers results.
+The diet works by limiting your calorie intake to just 25 per cent of your usual intake, but only for two days of the week, which still delivers results.
 Reader Beth Ivory told us on our Facebook page that after just two weeks on the diet, her husband had shed 6lbs.
-Not bad when you think that’s only actually 4 days spent dieting.
+Not bad when you think that’s only actually four days spent dieting!

 What can I eat on the 5:2 Diet?